Five Exciting Games for the Classroom

 So, now you may be scratching your head and wondering which games would be best to implement into your schedule.
 Luckily for you, we have compiled a list of several of the best games to get your students’ cogs turning: read on for more.

 Simple, easy, fun.
 Crosswords are known universally and are fantastic for remembering keywords, phrases, and figures no matter what subject you teach: English?
 Find the words ‘punctuation’, ‘grammar’, ‘comma’; for maths, find ‘algebra’, ‘rhombus’, or ‘Pythagoras’ – you get the idea.
 Definitely better geared towards younger students as older teens and adults may not take it as seriously.
-Also, the information that you can transfer on to your students is fairly minimal and best for lower levels of whatever subject you teach.
+Also, the information that you can transfer to your students is fairly minimal and best for lower levels of whatever subject you teach.

 Resources: enough paper to print a sheet for each student, pens.

-Another really easy one that can make use of phrases and terms that your class has studied.
+Another really easy one is that can make use of phrases and terms that your class has studied.
 In case you don’t know the rules: think of a word, markdown one blank space for every letter in your chosen word, your students then have to guess your word.
-For every wrong guess, you add on to your hangman (draw a head, then torse, limb, etc.) until you get a full-body, in which case your students lose.
+For every wrong guess, you add on to your hangman (draw ahead, then torse, limb, etc.) until you get a full-body, in which case your students lose.
 Again, this is more suited to younger students, but older students love it as a way to end a long day’s work.

 Resources: a white/blackboard; smartboard.